Rentvesting: pros and cons

 Many investment property expenses are tax-deductible, but not all.
 And even the deductible costs (like maintenance) still require a lot of admin on your behalf, like fixing broken fittings or plumbing.
 As a landlord, it's still up to you to arrange repairs.

-2. You can lose access to first home owner grants
+You may not be eligible for first home owner grants

-If you're a first home buyer, then buying an investment property could see you lose access to the First Home Owner Grants, which in certain states requires you to not own any residential property before.
-These grants aren't huge - they're between about $6,000 and $25,000 - but can also provide some useful stamp duty concessions.
+If you're a first home buyer, then buying an investment property could see you lose access to the First Home Owner Grants, which in certain states require you not own any residential property before.
+These grants typically provide some useful stamp duty concessions.

-- They can increase the rent at any time
+- Your rent can increase at any time

-Rentvesting means you might have to put up with that insufferable landlord a little while longer, but this isn't an issue if you can maintain a good relationship with them.
+Rentvesting means you might have to deal with a landlord a little while longer, but this isn't an issue if you can maintain a good relationship with them.

 How to decide if rentvesting is right for you